rhythm0708/sling-fighter/ProjectDocument.md

 ## Producer

-As the producer, I adopted a flexible leadership style in the sense that I did not make all of the decisions.
-I viewed my role in a more organizational sense.
+As the producer, my primary responsibility was to manage the direction of our game and make sure that everyone understood their role.
+I did not want to take over the project and have the final say over every decision,

 One of my goals was for everyone to get the credit that they deserved for their work.
-I looked over the [GameProject.md](https://github.com/dr-jam/GameplayProgramming/blob/master/GameProject.md) very carefully before assigning roles and tasks.
+I carefully looked over the [GameProject.md](https://github.com/dr-jam/GameplayProgramming/blob/master/GameProject.md) before assigning roles and tasks.
 For example, I ensured that our team received at least **10** pieces of feedback and they were shared to the rest of the team in a timely manner.
 I managed our [Google Drive](https://drive.google.com/drive/folders/1RleSwVFyKq-hQuMPw-QvtK3InfTamqMV?usp=sharing) as a central hub of communication and resources.
 I ensured that every person kept documentation for each of their roles, and that the Press Kit & Trailer was not left to the last minute.
 Another goal that I had was to Here are some more specific examples of work that I did:

 - Meeting Notes - My meeting notes